 Self-inspections should be conducted in order to monitor the implementation and compliance with Good Manufacturing Practice principles and to propose necessary corrective measures.

 The purpose of self-inspection is to evaluate the manufacturer’s compliance with GMP in all aspects of production and QC.
-The self- inspection programme should be designed to detect any shortcomings in the implementation of GMP and to recommend the necessary corrective actions.
+The self- inspection program should be designed to detect any shortcomings in the implementation of GMP and to recommend the necessary corrective actions.
 Self-inspections should be performed routinely, and may be, in addition, performed on special occasions, e.g. in the case of product recalls or repeated rejections, or when an inspection by the health authorities is announced.
 The team responsible for self-inspection should consist of personnel who can evaluate the implementation of GMP objectively.
 All recommendations for corrective action should be implemented.
-The procedure for self-inspection should be documented, and there should be an effective follow-up programme.
+The procedure for self-inspection should be documented, and there should be an effective follow-up program.

-Personnel matters, premises, equipment, documentation, production, quality control, distribution of the medicinal products, arrangements for dealing with complaints and recalls, and self-inspection, should be examined at intervals following a pre-arranged programme in order to verify their conformity with the principles of Quality Assurance.
+Personnel matters, premises, equipment, documentation, production, quality control, distribution of the medicinal products, arrangements for dealing with complaints and recalls, and self-inspection, should be examined at intervals following a pre-arranged program in order to verify their conformity with the principles of Quality Assurance.

 Self-inspections should be conducted in an independent and detailed way by designated competent person(s) from the company.
 Independent audits by external experts may also be useful.